brorb/710-wiki/Content/Concepts/Private Room.md

 ## Content
 There are only two parties chatting at a time, often under aliases, although [[TTH]] has been known to chat without alias.
+The topics are of